kate-orlova/auth0-in-sitecore/README.md

 4. View the app via http://localhost:3002; if required a port can be set to any with minimal changes in `\bin\www`, `Dockerfile`, `exec.ps1` and `exec.sh` files

 ## Sitecore
+[Sitecore federated authentication](https://doc.sitecore.com/xp/en/developers/102/sitecore-experience-manager/using-federated-authentication-with-sitecore.html) allows users to log in to a Sitecore-based website through an external provider such as Auth0.

-Auth0InSitecore solution implements the integration between a Sitecore website and Auth0 using [Auth0 Universal Login](https://auth0.com/docs/authenticate/login/auth0-universal-login).
+Auth0InSitecore solution performs the integration between a Sitecore website and Auth0 using [Auth0 Universal Login](https://auth0.com/docs/authenticate/login/auth0-universal-login), and consists of two projects:
+1. **Foundation -> Auth0InSitecore** project implements a custom Identity Provider to support the Sitecore federated authentication with Auth0 and provides some examples of the required config files;
+2. **Feature -> MyAccount** project demonstrates the execution of a typical authentication feature in Sitecore and gives some examples of My Account components built as Controller Renderings.

 ### Configuration
 The module ships the following config files defined in `..\src\Sitecore\Foundation\Auth0InSitecore\App_Config\Include\Foundation\Auth0InSitecore` folder: